 The main festivals celebrated at Swayambhu: Gunla, Buddha Jayanti, Shree Panchami etc

 Gunla: Gunla is a month long one of the most important festival celebrated in Swayambhu which is celebrated yearly from July to September (Nepali month Shrawan-Bhadra) playing traditional musical instruments.
-During the festival devotees gather every morning with “Gunla baja” (traditional musical instruments).
-It is a period when rainy season begun.
-During those days this season is idle period as the paddy having been planted and farmers have free time.
+During the festival, devotees gather every morning with “Gunla baja” (traditional musical instruments).
+It is a period when the rainy season begins.
+During those days this season is an idle period as the paddy has been planted and farmers have free time.
 People engaged themselves in religious activities.

 Buddha Jayanti: Buddha Jayanti is a Buddhist festival dedicated specifically to his birth, his enlightenment and his Mahaparinirvana (death).
 Buddha Jayanti is in April or May (Baishak in Nepali month) and it is also known as Buddha Purnima.
 During this day Swayambhu is decorated with prayer flags etc.

-Shree Panchami: Shree Panchami also known as Basanta Panchami is celebrated in honour of the Goddess of learning and wisdom Saraswati.
-It is celebrated during January or February (Magh month in Nepali calendar).
+Shree Panchami: Shree Panchami also known as Basanta Panchami is celebrated in honor of the Goddess of learning and wisdom Saraswati.
+It is celebrated during January or February (Magh month in the Nepali calendar).